alex-suero/thermal-image-converter/README.md

 # Thermal Image Converter

-This repository contains a Python script that converts thermal JPEG images captured by DJI drones into TIFF format with Celsius temperature values.
+This repository contains a Python script that converts thermal JPEG images captured by DJI drones into TIFF format containing a single layer with temperature values in Celsius.
 The converted images are saved in the "output_images" folder.

 ## Table of Contents
 - [Requirements](#requirements)